 For the Crust

-- Process ¾ cup of flour, sugar and salt together in a food processor to mix.
-Spread butter and lard pieces over the flour mixture and process until the fats are incorporated, about 10 seconds.
+- Process ¾ cup of all-purpose flour, 1 Tablespoon (12 g) sugar, and ½ teaspoon (3 g) salt together in a food processor to mix.
+Spread 4 Tablespoons (56 g) butter pieces and 6 Tablespoons (89 g) lard pieces over the flour mixture and process until the fats are incorporated, about 10 seconds.

 - Transfer mixture to a medium bowl.
-Sprinkle vodka and water over the flour mixture.
-Stir with a spatula and press together until dough is one solid mass.
+Sprinkle 2 Tablespoons (30 ml) vodka and 2 Tablespoons (30 ml) ice cold water over the flour mixture.
+Stir with a spatula and press together until the dough is one solid mass.

 - Turn dough onto a piece of plastic wrap and form into a 4" disc.
 Wrap tightly with plastic and refrigerate for at least 45 minutes or up to 2 days.
 Before rolling dough out, let sit on counter to soften, about 10 minutes.